Anuj2799/searchbar_animation/README.md

 #### onChanged:
 - This is the onChanged method of the textFormField.

+#### onFieldSubmitted:
+- This is the onFieldSubmitted method of the textFormField.

 #### enteredTextStyle:
 - This allows us to change the style of the text which user have entered in the textFormField of search box.